gWOLF3/aq-challenge/README.md

 - The application should have a README that explains clearly how to set it up and run it.
 Do us a favor and make setup easy!
 - Note: all code should be written with reasonable performance in mind.

-## Techonologies Used:
+## Technologies Used:

 ### Languages:
-- Node JS
+- JS
 - HTML
-- EJS Templates
+- EJS
 - CSS
+- SQL

 ### Database
-- PostgreSQL
+- Postgresql

 ### Packages: